-CHILD ON CHILD ABUSE
+PEER ON PEER ABUSE

 Children can abuse other children.
-This is generally referred to as child-on-child abuse and can take many forms.
+This is generally referred to as peer-on-peer abuse and can take many forms.
 It can happen both inside and outside of school.
 There may also be reports where the children concerned attend two or more different schools.

 Peer on peer abuse will not be tolerated.
 All staff will take a zero-tolerance approach to any abusive behaviours and will stop and challenge inappropriate behaviours between peers, many of which may be sexual in nature.
-We recognise that even if there are no reported cases of child-on-child abuse that such abuse may still be taking place and all staff should be vigilant.
+We recognise that even if there are no reported cases of peer-on-peer abuse that such abuse may still be taking place and all staff should be vigilant.

-A difficult feature of child-on-child abuse is that the perpetrators could be victims themselves and possibly are being abused by other family members, other adults and children.
+A difficult feature of peer-on-peer abuse is that the perpetrators could be victims themselves and possibly are being abused by other family members, other adults and children.